-6.1 The Police Force shall consist of a minimum of two (2) officers (full time), including the Director of the Police and one (1) officer (half time).
-In certain exceptional circumstances, the Police Force can be made up of one (1) officer, including the Director of the Police Force, and two (2) auxiliary police officers (one (1) full time and one (1) half time).
+6.1 The Police Force shall consist of a minimum staff equivalent to four (4) officers (full time), including the Director of the Police and one (1) officer (half time).
+In certain exceptional circumstances, the Police Force can be made up of three (3) officers, including the Director of the Police Force, and two (2) auxiliary police officers (one (1) full time and one (1) half time).